ZhangZhuoSJTU/StochFuzz/README.md

 ## How to Use

 StochFuzz provides multiple rewriting options, which follows the AFL's style of passing arguments.
-Details can be found at [options.md](docs/options.md).

 ```
 $ ./stoch-fuzz -h